 I think you can get uniquely close to someone by looking into their eyes.
 From being thrown into their world, and out of yours, if only for a moment.
 That’s very special.

 When he started at the hospital he worked alone with just one nurse, treating fifteen people a day.
-But slowly he built a team and last year they treated twenty thousand people for avoidable blindness.
-For me Dr Rono is a great example of how by caring about the people around you, being motivated and working hard, you can have an incredible impact in this world.
-I came away inspired and I keep a photo of him next to my desk.
+But slowly, he built a team and last year they treated 20,000 people for avoidable blindness.
+For me,

 Make friends with other filmmakers and collaborate.
 It’s the quickest way to learn.
 Get yourself a really good pair of shoes.
 Finally, dream a lot.

-Last year I went on the filmmaker Werner Herzogs Rogue Film School (a man who claims he never dreams).
-It was very intense and eye opening.
-Herzog is a great.
-His passion comes through in everything he does.
-I think his most important mantra is 'Do The Doable'.
-I printed that out and stuck it on my desk.
+Last year, I went on the filmmaker Werner Herzog's Rogue Film School (a man who claims he never dreams).
+It was very intense and eye-opening.
+Herzog is

 After cycling from Alaska to Argentina, Gregg landed in Bogota where his love for film, photography & storytelling led him to starting up his own visual storytelling agency.
 We caught up with Gregg to learn more about what it takes to become a great visual storyteller.